Government-Initiated Public Banks (G-Pub) Data

 This dataset aims to support research on what are typically referred to as "public banks".
 Traditionally, public banks are defined as banks in which a government owns a majority of bank assets.
 Their utility and performance as compared with private banks is by now well debated and studied: to what extent do they help serve new markets (such as green energy investments or unbanked populations), resolve market failures (such as financial crisis), or create new inefficiencies altogether (such as politically motivated investment)?
 However, few if any studies offer a systematic analysis of when and why governments pursue their formation in the first place.

-In a paper invited for revisions at the Review of International Political Economy, I advance an alternative conceptualization of public banks that focuses the lens of analysis on the process by which they emerge.
-That is, I define them as: banks that are formed or taken over by governments and in which governments maintain a degree of control (what I call government-initiated public banks, or "G-Pubs").
+In a paper at the Review of International Political Economy, I advance an alternative conceptualization of public banks that focuses the lens of analysis on the process by which they emerge.
+That is, I define them as: banks that are formed or taken over by governments and in which governments maintain control through ownership or management (what I call government-initiated public banks, or "G-Pubs").
 I then constructed a novel dataset based on this conceptualization for the purpose of empirical testing.

 The supplementary information (SI) for the paper also assembles archival qualitative data pertaining to early, multilingual uses of the term "public banks" or "public banker", based on searches of Google Books (see Section B of the SI).